-Adiponectin is known to improve insulin sensitivity and stimulate glucose and fatty acid uptake into peripheral tissues, such as skeletal muscle, by activating AMP-activated protein kinase (AMPK) [9].
-This activation of AMPK in muscle is at least partially dependent on binding of adiponectin to surface adiponectin receptors (AdipoR1/2), which signals a rise in intracellular calcium and autophosphorylation of Calcium/calmodulin-dependent protein kinase II (CaMKII) [10].
-Using GSEA, we found transcriptomic evidence of reduced CaMKII activation in skeletal muscles from KL mice with CACS and two other commonly used animal models of cachexia (C26 colorectal cancer and KPC pancreatic cancer) (Figure 1D) [11, 12].
-These results suggest that loss of adiponectin signaling occurs across various animal models of CACS.
+auto-phosphorylation of calcium/calmodulin-dependent protein kinase 2 (CaMKK2).10 Using GSEA, we found transcriptomic evidence of reduced CaMKK2 activation in skeletal muscles from KL mice with CACS and two other commonly used animal models of cachexia (C26 colorectal cancer and KPC pancreatic cancer) (Figure 1D).^{11,12} These results suggest that loss of adiponectin signaling occurs across various animal models of CACS.

-Rosiglitazone successfully restores circulating adiponectin in CACS mice with lung cancer.

-We hypothesized that restoring circulating adiponectin and re-activation of the CaMKII/AMPK pathway in skeletal muscle could be a viable strategy to preserve tissue mass and improve CACS in mice with lung cancer.
-The thiazolidinedione, rosiglitazone, is a PPAR-y activator known to increase adiponectin synthesis and release from adipose tissue [13].
-We induced lung tumors in KL mice as described previously [4, 6] and randomized them to receive a normal chow diet or a normal chow diet infused with rosiglitazone (100 mg/kg).
-Mice were serially monitored for changes in body weight and then we harvested key metabolic tissues and serum when they reached humane endpoint criteria.
-We found that rosiglitazone successfully restored levels of total and high molecular weight (HMW) adiponectin in the serum (Figure 2A-C).
-Adiponectin is composed of globular subunits and the HMW form is thought to be the biologically active form [14].
-HMW adiponectin was approximately four times higher in the rosiglitazone group compared to the control (Figure 2B), and the ratio between HMW and total adiponectin was also significantly increased by rosiglitazone (Figure 2C).
-Since rosiglitazone is FDAapproved for use in patients with type 2 diabetes and known to modulate insulin sensitivity, glucose homeostasis, and lipid metabolism [9, 14], we measured circulating insulin, glucose, and triglyceride levels in the serum of our KL mice.
-No differences were found for insulin or glucose (Figure 2D-E).
-In keeping with the hypothesis that the drug would increase fatty acid oxidation in peripheral tissues, we found a decrease in circulating triglyceride levels with rosiglitazone (Figure 2F).
-Taken together, these data suggest that rosiglitazone can restore circulating adiponectin levels in mice with lung cancer without modulating whole-body glucose homeostasis.
+2.2 | Rosiglitazone successfully restores circulating adiponectin in CACS mice with lung cancer muscle could be a viable strategy to preserve tissue mass and improve CACS in mice with lung cancer.
+The thiazolidinedione (TZD), rosiglitazone, is a PPAR-γ activator known to increase adiponectin synthesis and release from adipose tissue.13 We induced lung tumors in KL mice as described previously^{4,6} and randomized them to receive a normal chow diet or a normal chow diet infused with rosiglitazone (100 mg/kg).
+Mice were serially monitored for changes in body weight, and then we harvested key metabolic tissues and serum when they reached humane endpoint criteria.
+We found that rosiglitazone successfully restored levels of total and high-molecular-weight (HMW) adiponectin in the serum (Figure 2A-C).
+Adiponectin is composed of globular subunits, and the HMW form is thought to be the biologically active form.14 HMW adiponectin was approximately four times higher in the rosiglitazone group